 The Children’s Health Insurance Program (CHIP) is funded by both Federal and State dollars.
 Under the Affordable Care Act, the federal match that funds CHIP is scheduled to decrease to 93% in 2019 and to 70% in 2021.
 On January 22, 2018 after an unprecedented 114 days lapse in funding for CHIP and a government shutdown, Congress extended funding for six years and then added another four years in the February 2018 budget deal.

 Summary of Child Health Plus

-Child Health Plus in NYS offers free or low-cost health insurance to uninsured children birth through 18 years old who are ineligible for Medicaid.
-To qualify, families must have incomes below 400% of the federal poverty level and must be residents of NYS.
+Child Health Plus in NYS offers free or low-cost health insurance to uninsured children from birth through 18 years old.
+To qualify, families must have incomes below 400% of the federal poverty level, but ineligible for Medicaid, and must be residents of NYS.
 There are no resource requirements and no immigration criteria.
 There are no deductibles, co-payments or co-insurance), but families with incomes above 160% FPL are required to pay a monthly premium.

 All CHP health services in NYS are provided through managed care plans.
 Application for CHP is through the NY State of Health Marketplace, where consumers will be able to apply for and renew CHIP coverage, as well as enroll in a health plan.